 By implementing the EU Transparency Directive, the countries in the EU must, at a minimum be interested in which entities hold power over the voting rights of the securities (or the reference securities of derivatives) they manage, hold, or own.
 Even if an investment manager has discretionary management authority, they may not have such authority for every portfolio they manage.
 Immediately we see how accurate calculations of holdings must include the variable of who holds the power to vote attached to shares.
 There are many other countries for which the power over voting rights is the main component of deciding which assets to aggregate and what entities to aggregate them to.

 Other countries are primarily concerned with who has discretion over the management of assets or the power to buy/sell securities (usually on behalf of another party).
 There are cases where although one might be the ultimate beneficial owner of assets, the disclosure obligation has been shifted to the party who has discretion over the management of assets.

 For other countries, the concern might not be with the power over voting rights, or management power, but in the actual legal owner (legal title holder) or the ultimate beneficial owner.

 Ensuring that a clear interpretive judgement is made in regards to each entity’s relationship to the assets they hold or manage is critical.

 Including certain holders, or omitting others based on a flawed understanding of their role, will likely mean incorrect disclosure calculations and the potential for hefty fines.

 It is crucial that your firm’s corporate tree is modeled precisely among the primary dimensions of aggregation level and type.
-It is a complicated and important step in complying with Shareholding Disclosure obligations and one that is made easier with an expert compliance team and cloud software that ensures regulatory changes over time, including those in the area of aggregation are done correctly.
+It is a complicated and important step in complying with Shareholding reporting obligations and one that is made easier with an expert compliance team and cloud software that ensures regulatory changes over time, including those in the area of aggregation are done correctly.